-Jing Lu (PhD, CFA) is an accounting assistant professor in the Department of Management at the University of Guelph.
+Jing Lu (PhD, MBA, CFA) is an accounting assistant professor in the Department of Management at the University of Guelph.

 Chartered Financial Analyst (CFA)